 8. Cost Structure

-Each question will be scored 1-10, 9 total questions.
+Each submission will be reviewed by a panel of judges comprised of various business professionals.
+Judges will evaluate each submission based on a 100-point scoring rubric.
 Ten (10) teams will advance to the final competition.
-Finalists will be announced by December 21, 2018.
-Notifications will be made via e-mail as well as posted on our website and social media accounts.
+Finalists will be announced on or before December 20, 2019.
+Teams will be notified via e-mail and finalists’ names will be posted on our website and social media accounts.

 Finalists will be paired with a business coach (volunteer).
 The coach will mentor and support the student in developing a complete business plan for his/her idea.
-This person can be a teacher or business leader in the community of that region Teams will participate in the Finalists Workshop on February 9, 2019, at West Virginia University .
+This person can be a teacher or business leader in the community of that region.
+Teams will participate in the Finalists Workshop on February 22, 2020 at West Virginia University .
 Teams will meet and work with marketing, financial, legal and business professionals on their business idea.
-They will learn valuable information, related to starting a business in West Virginia.
+They will learn valuable information related to starting a business in West Virginia.

 *Teams will be responsible for their own travel expenses to the workshop.

 1. Final Business Plans Due: March 26, 2020 by noon

 - Be no more than 15 pages in length